 Cruise lines usually make you select your preferred time when you book.

-Breakfast and lunch are served over several hours, and you can choose to eat buffet style or have your meal served in the dining room by the wait staff.
+This is big contrast to breakfast and lunch where you can choose to eat buffet style or have your meal served in the dining room by the wait staff according to your schedule.

-Dinner isn't as flexible, not if you intend to eat in the main dining room.
-Evening meals are always the most elaborate, requiring smooth coordination and prompt service so that your the dining experience is all it should be.
+Buffet dinner seating remains flexible where the main dining room operates by a strict seating schedule.
+Evening meals are always more elaborate, requiring smooth coordination and prompt service so that your the dining experience is all it should be.

-Dinner seatings are divided into early and late, or first and second seatings.
-The early seating is between can be as early as 5:15.
+Dinner seatings are divided into either early or late, or first and second seatings.
+The early seating is between can be as early as 5:15 or 5:30.
 Late seating may start or 7 or 8 p.m. depending on the size of the ship.

-For instance, if your ship stays in several ports until 6 or 7 p.m., you don't want the early seating.
-If the ship always departs by 5 p.m., then it really depends on how you want to spend your evenings.
+Your ship's departure schedule from different ports should determine the seating you choose.
+Go over the itinerary carefully before making this decision.
+If your ship regularly stays in several ports until 6 or 7 p.m., you do not want the early seating.
+If the ship always departs by 5 p.m., then you have to make a decision.

 If you have children, they will probably influence your seating time, and it's likely to be the earlier one.